matteosaponati/matteosaponati.github.io/_pages/research-synthetic-pretrain-very-small-models.md

   </div>
   <br>

   Few-shot evaluation can be fragile: results depend on which examples are shown, in what order, and how closely the prompt format matches the model's training distribution.
-To check that the effect is not just a lucky set of demonstrations, we repeat the evaluation with random chain-of-thought examples sampled per question.
+To check that the effect is not just a lucky set of demonstrations, I repeat the evaluation with random chain-of-thought examples sampled per question.

   <div class="figure-block">
     <img src="/images/projects/cc-1-synthetic-pretraining/figure-2.png" alt="Few-shot gain with randomly sampled chain-of-thought demonstrations across random seeds.">